 The topic of Disaster Preparedness seems to resonate more with Seniors than with the younger set, partly because of vulnerability due to special age-related issues.
 Many Seniors live alone and some are dealing with health or mobility issues.
-Yet most have developed a wisdom that often accompanies gray hair that something bad CAN happen because they have lived through at least one disastrous event in their lives.
+Yet most have developed a level of wisdom often accompanied by gray hair.
+A wisdom that says something bad can really happen because they have lived through at least one disastrous event in their lives.

 The mantra of “Get A Kit, Make A Plan, and Be Informed” still applies to the mature crowd and there are many low cost-things Seniors can buy and no-cost plans they can make to avoid that feeling of helplessness and despair.